abacao/abacao.github.io/_posts/2025-01-22-Synology_hack_v2.md

 exit
 ```

-This post is a big long using due to the "safe keeping" of the script for later use in case of need but in the end, everything is working as expected.
+This post is a big long due to the "safe keeping" of the script for later use in case of need but in the end, everything is working as expected.

 AB